 Asthma can affect anyone of any age group, but is especially concerning in the very young or elderly.
-Blamey St Surgery can help create an Asthma Treatment plan that should minimise the impact that Asthma has on a patient.
+The doctors at Blamey St Surgery can help create an Asthma Treatment plan that should minimise the impact that Asthma has on a patient.

 Asthma treatment is based on two important goals: